cefjoeii/mern-crud/README.md

 # mern-crud

 A CRUD starter kit using MongoDB, Express.js, React.js, and Node.js.
-Semantic UI React was used as I'm opinionatedly not pleased with Material-UI.
+Semantic UI React was used for the UI.

 Make sure MongoDB service is running.